SimoneRebora/GitHubVerona2022/tutorials/git_commands.md

 ...then you will have to select expiration date, scope (for basic usage, please select just "repo", i.e. "Full control of private repositories") and "Generate token"!
 ![Screenshot 2022-01-06 at 12-24-27 Build software better, together](https://user-images.githubusercontent.com/29945305/148375773-4ee1ef5b-3bc5-439c-b943-a4f77907509c.png)

 Please note that you will see the token just once, so copy/paste it immediately in your computer!
+Also remember that if you set an expiration date for the token, you will have to create another one once it has expired.

+#### 4.0.2 Configure your identity in your computer
+You will also need to set up your identity in your computer.
+This is good practice, because if you don't do it, the risk is that your pushes won't be assigned to you.

+Go to the Terminal (or Git BASH).
+Then call the following commands:
+1. git config --global user.name "my_github_username"
+2. git config --global user.email "my_github_email"

+Of course, you will have to substitute "my_github_username" and "my_github_email" with your actual GitHub username and email.

 ### 4.1 Push changes
-Go back to the Terminal (or Git BASH).
+Go to the Terminal (or Git BASH).
 First of all, please make sure that you are in the main repository folder!!
 Then, you will need to use three commands, one after the other:
 1. `git add -A` (this looks for all the changes in files - also deletions!)